Safe & Secure

 Brief Background

-Microgaming debuted in 1994 with the release of the Gaming Club, an online casino that many recognize as the first such Internet establishment.
-While the company operated this venture themselves, they soon made the decision to focus on developing games instead of managing virtual casinos.
+The journey started in 1994 with Microgaming's release of the Gaming Club, an online casino that many recognize as the first such Internet establishment.
+While this venture operated independently by the company themselves, they soon made the choice to focus on developing different games instead of managing various virtual casinos.
+The decision quickly proved successful.

-Two years later, their first licensed Microgaming casino went live.
-The following year, they became a founding member of the Interactive Gaming Council (and later eCOGRA).
-In 1998, their Cash Splash title became the first slot machine linked to a network progressive jackpot.
+Two years forward, their first properly licensed Microgaming casino became live.
+The following year, they transformed into a founding pillar of the Interactive Gaming Council (and later eCOGRA).
+In 1998, their Cash Splash game became the first slot sensation linked to the network progressive jackpot.
+This was a significant milestone for them.

-In 2008, the company withdrew from the U.S. market after the passage of the Unlawful Internet Gambling Enforcement Act.
-The ban continues into the present, with all affiliated casinos refusing to accept American players.
-On a more positive note for 2008, Microgaming released the first virtual slot machine with 100 paylines.
+In 2008, the company exited from the emerging U.S. market after the new Unlawful Internet Gambling Enforcement Act passage.
+The prohibition continues into the ongoing present, with all associated casinos refusing to admit American customers.
+On a more uplifting note for 2008, Microgaming launched the first-ever virtual gaming machine with 100 paylines.
+This was a groundbreaking innovation at the time.

-The company also distinguished themselves in the field of poker by establishing a network known as Prima Poker.
-It was the first to offer anonymous tables, and would later be known as the Microgaming Poker Network (or The MPN).
+The organization also recognized themselves in the domain of poker by founding a robust network known as Prima Poker.
+It was the first to provide confidential tables and would subsequently be acknowledged as the Microgaming Poker Network (or The MPN).
+Adding this feature enhanced their reputation.

-In 2016, the software designer once again showed their penchant for innovation by unveiling virtual reality technology designed for the gambling industry.
-The initial release has focused on roulette, but more choice should be available in the coming years.
+In 2016, the tech designer once more displayed their hunger for pioneering by announcing virtual reality innovations designed for the gambling domain.
+The first release primarily concentrated on roulette, but excitingly more choice should be expected in the coming years.
+Technology is constantly evolving.

 Available Casino Games